Goebel sits with school board as new law firm picked to handle ongoing war over District 3 seat

-GREENSBORO — Michael Logan showed up to watch Monday’s Guilford County school board meeting with printed copies in hand of the law the state legislature enacted in August to kick his rival off the board.
+GREENSBORO — Michael Logan showed up to watch last weeks Guilford County school board meeting with printed copies in hand of the law the state legislature enacted in August to kick his rival off the board.

 “If he is sitting up there, this is an illegal meeting,” he said.